-It reduces tension, stress, anxiety and sleeplessness due to its sedative, tranquilizing and relaxant activities.
-Mandukaparni is used in Ayurveda, for improving memory, intelligence and speech.
-The intake of herb overcomes mental confusion and supports better thinking.
+It reduces tension, stress, anxiety, and sleeplessness due to its sedative, tranquilizing, and relaxant activities.
+Mandukaparni is used in Ayurveda, for improving memory, intelligence, and speech.
+The intake of herb overcomes mental confusion, and supports better thinking.

-It is known as Vallarai in Tamil and widely used as leafy vegetable in Tamil Nadu-Karnataka region.
+It is known as Vallarai in Tamil, and widely used as leafy vegetable in Tamil Nadu-Karnataka region.
 It is an important herb as described by Ramalinga Vallalar “Vallarai vella Vallarayai Ninai”.
-The leaves, after removing the petiole, are made into pickles or included in dhal preparations (sambar) and is commonly used within the traditional communities.
-The leaves are used in chutney, salads and with buttermilk.
+The leaves, after removing the petiole, are made into pickles or included in dhal preparations (sambar), and is commonly used within the traditional communities.
+The leaves are used in chutney, salads, and with buttermilk.
 1-2 fresh green leaves are chewed by children in the morning on an empty stomach to improve memory.
 Externally, the herb is applied to rheumatic joints.

 Mandukaparni is a soft herb found all over India near marshy areas.
-Its leaves have shape and appearance like a webbed feet of frog (Mandook= frog, and Parni=leaf).
+Its leaves have shape, and appearance like a webbed feet of frog (Mandook= frog, and Parni=leaf).
 It is a creeper plant with roots on the nodes of branches.
 The new roots from the internodes enter the soil to generate a new plant.
 Thus it spreads on the available soil.
 The margin of leaves is toothed, and flowers are whistish-pinkish.
 It bear small fruits.

 The botanical name of Mandukaparni is Centella asiatica.
 Its synonym is Hydrocotyle asiatica.
 It belongs to plant family Apiaceae / Umbelliferae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants